astro-community/xelement/docs/induction/introduction.md

+---
+title:
+    page : "Intro XElement"
+description:
+    page: "Introducing XElement, Astro's first and only Web Component Framework, here we provide you with an overview of XElement, all the good stuff is yet to come"
+    meta: "Introducing XElement, Astro's first and only Web Component Framework"
+page:
+    number   : 2
+    next     : "../induction/interactivity"
+    previous : "../induction/overview"

+---
+# Introducing XElement

+Welcome to Astro's first, and currently only, Web Component Framework.

+XElement was designed to improve the DX for developers of Astro projects.

+It is a trusty and reliable swiss-army knife that you can reach for that adds a wide variety of interactions to your HTML components in Astro.

 ## What is XElement?

 > "XElement allows you to build HTML-first, interactive web components by generating dynamic HTML elements for Astro... all without the addition of any other JavaScript framework, renderer or library involved!"

 It comes with a set of rich features that allow you to develop interactive client side components natively within Astro, and provides the option to customize how and when dynamic interactions are applied to your elements.

-Its highly performant, scaleable, simple and straight forward to use.
+Its highly performant, scalable, simple and straight forward to use.

 ------------------